 While the top apparel and accessory brands agree that product quality should get better with time, inventory priorities are always fluctuating.
 Only a modern and digital supply chain that is ever-evolving can manageinventory volumes and fashion supplier relationships that the industry requires while maintaining the product quality.

 2020 and 2021 have been exceptionally difficult for global fashion retailers.
 For a brief period in 2021, it seemed like things were taking a turn for the better as pent-up demand brought customers back to stores.

 ‘Revenge buying’—a trend that had grown popular in China earlier in the year was cropping up in the US too, with a renewed focus on luxury, return-to-work and occasion styles.
-Brands such as Kering and Hermes reported sales going up by 46% and 26% respectively in 2021.
+This vigor lacked in Japan due to a change in customers’ values during Covid.

 This pent-up demand did lead to growth spikes, especially in first-world markets where consumers were fully vaccinated, but the situation is far from normal.
 While a handful of leading brands are flourishing, many businesses are still struggling to get on their feet.